 – Cary Krosinsky, President and Co-founder, Real Impact Tracker; Lecturer, Yale College, Yale School of Management, Brown University; Editor/Author/Advisor: Sustainable

-Dedication – A very dedicated manager can have an agenda that diverge largely from a rating’s underlying setup, which makes it look bad when it is way better than many of those with higher ratings or more memberships.
-The ESG data-based ratings does not give any credit to asset managers on their efforts on shareholder engagements or brilliance in their investment strategy.
+Dedication – A very dedicated manager can have an agenda that diverges largely from a rating’s underlying setup, which makes it look bad when it is way better than many of those with higher ratings or more memberships.
+The ESG data-based ratings do not give any credit to asset managers on their efforts on shareholder engagements or brilliance in their investment strategy.

-Divestments are not always the solution, it rejects the possibility to influence and push the company in a more sustainable direction thru active ownership.
-There are accurate examples of very dedicated impact investing fund managers who do not have the highest sustainability rating since he or she invests in companies who score low because the companies they own come from an even lower rating but have started a very important journey.
-To uphold and encourage that journey through active ownership makes a much larger impact than to invest in those companies who already do a good job, and do not really make any improvements.
+Divestments are not always the solution.
+It rejects the possibility to influence and push the company in a more sustainable direction through active ownership.
+There are accurate examples of very dedicated impact investing fund managers who do not have the highest sustainability rating since he or she invests in companies with low scores because the companies owned come from an even lower rating but have started a very important journey.
+To uphold and encourage that journey through active ownership makes a much larger impact than to invest in those companies who already do well, and do not really make any improvements.

-Distractions – The rating itself can also be misleading because it often measures peer groups of companies in a sector or fund group and leads the investor to think that ratings are comparable over all sectors and fund groups which often is not the case.
+Distractions -The rating itself can also be misleading since it often measures peer groups of companies in a sector or fund group and leads the investor to think that ratings are comparable over all sectors and fund groups which often is not the case.

 “Standardized ESG ratings create a risk of a lazy implementation of sustainability into asset management, as it allows analysts and portfolio managers to “justify” a view rather than analyse and understand it.”

 – Martijn Oosterwoud, Head of sustainable and impact investing specialists, UBS